Aliases for MKRN1 Gene

 GeneCards Summary for MKRN1 Gene

 MKRN1 (Makorin Ring Finger Protein 1) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include chromatin binding and ligase activity.
-An important paralog of this gene is MKRN2.
+Diseases associated with MKRN1 include West Nile Virus and Pilocytic Astrocytoma Of Cerebellum.
+Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include ligase activity.
+An important paralog of this gene is MKRN3.

 E3 ubiquitin ligase catalyzing the covalent attachment of ubiquitin moieties onto substrate proteins.
 These substrates include FILIP1, p53/TP53, CDKN1A and TERT.
 Keeps cells alive by suppressing p53/TP53 under normal conditions, but stimulates apoptosis by repressing CDKN1A under stress conditions.
 Acts as a negative regulator of telomerase.
 Has negative and positive effects on RNA polymerase II-dependent transcription.